qdow/spotify-playlist-search/README.md

 4. [Recent Updates](#recent-updates)

 ## Introduction
-This program allows you to find out which of your playlists (if any) contains a specific song.
+This program uses the *[Spotipy](https://spotipy.readthedocs.io/en/2.24.0/)* Python library to allow you to find out which of your playlists (if any) contains a specific song.

 ## Usage
+***PLEASE NOTE:*** If you have a lot of playlists, it may take a while for the program gather them all up before it's ready to search them.
+I have over 250+ playlists on my account (which is why I wanted to create this tool in the first place) and it takes a few minutes to finish gathering them.
+Please be patient.<br>

 You must first create a .env file with your own Spotify client ID and secret, which you can generate on the Spotify developer dashboard [here](https://developer.spotify.com/dashboard/applications).<br>
 In addition to `CLIENT_ID` and `CLIENT_SECRET` in the .env file, create a variable called `USER_NAME` with a string containing your Spotify username.

-Right now, the way to search is to add the desired song's URI as a command line argument when running the file.<br>
-Example: `python main.py 7th29u6DX01vM4KJlIBr1T` <br>
-To learn how to find the URI of a song, [look here](https://community.spotify.com/t5/FAQs/Basics-of-a-Spotify-URL/ta-p/919201).<br>
+Run the program with: `python main.py` in the directory which contains the main.py file.<br>
+When the program asks for the URL of the song you would like to search for, you can find the song's url by going to Spotify, right clicking on the desired song, choosing 'Share', then 'Copy Song Link'.<br>

 This program searches both your public and private playlists.
-If you have a lot of playlists, it may take a while for the program to finish running.

-## Planned Features
+## Planned Features and Updates
-- Searching using the full song's URL (so you don't have to manually extract the URI)
-- Searching only playlists created by user (exclude playlists by other authors)
-- A nicer results printout
-- Code cleanup (not really a feature, but it needs to be done)
+- Implementing error handling for incorrect URLs.
+Right now, the program expects a correct song URL

 ## Recent Updates
 Last updated 13 Jul 2024
+- Made it so instead of running the program with the song ID as a command line argument, the program prompts the user for the song URL while running
+- Which also allowed for the ability to continue searching for additional songs without needing to rerun the program
+- Added ability to search using the full song's URL (so you don't have to manually extract the ID)
+- Separated gathering playlists and searching playlists into separate functions to reduce the need to regather playlists
 - Added support for private playlists and fixed related bugs

 12 Jul 2024